 Whine & Dine Toastmasters Club Meeting

 If you live in the Santa Barbara/Goleta area and are looking for a Toastmaster club to check out, we'd like to welcome you as our guest (no need to RSVP, just show up).
 Whine & Dine Toastmasters is Santa Barbara's first advanced speakers club, and is open to the community.
-We meet on the 3rd Thursday every month at Mulligan's Cafe in Santa Barbara from 6:00p.m. to 8:30p.m.
+We meet on the 3rd Thursday every month at the Elephant Bar in Goleta from 6:30pm to 8:30pm.
 We invite you to look around our club website for more information.

 Event Details